sergioafanou/smart-cv/_posts/2021-04-01-new-teams-of-marvels-avengers-are-coming-and-we-finally-have-some-details.md

 ---
-title : New teams of Marvel’s Avengers are coming, and we finally have some details
+title : "New teams of Marvel’s Avengers are coming, and we finally have some details"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/01/avengers-5-rumors-young-dark-west-coast-avengers-mcu-stories/